Richardzhangxx/AMR-Benchmark/README.md

 * Keras-gpu 2.2.4

 # Remarks
 You will need to download the appropriate dataset and change the flie path to the corresponding dataset in your code.
-There is no guarantee that the code will run under other environmental configurations, but there may be performance differences due to different hardware conditions.
+There is no guarantee that the code can run sucessfully under other environmental configurations, but there may be performance differences due to different hardware conditions.

 # Acknowledgement
 Our code is partly based on [leena201818](https://github.com/leena201818).
 Thanks [leena201818](https://github.com/leena201818) and [wzjialang](https://github.com/wzjialang/MCLDNN#introduction) for their great work!